bucketfulofsunshine/peacespeaker/README.md

 # PEACESPEAKER, THE ANTI-VIOLENCE SWORD

-Embark on a short quest featuring a sentient sword, an apprentice who's in WAAAYYY over her head, and an grumpy Cowled Wizard.
+Embark on a short quest featuring a sentient sword, an apprentice who's in WAAAYYY over her head, and a grumpy Cowled Wizard.
 Hopefully this mod can challenge what CHARNAME's definition of justice is. :)

 ## FAQ